 One of the galleries at the museum is for rotating exhibits.
 This is an excellent place to catch traveling shows.

-The museum offers complimentary tours with admission of the Ringling Museum and the Circus Museum, but it is $4-5 for a tour of the Ca d’Zan mansion.
+The museum offers complimentary tours with admission of the Ringling Museum and the Circus Museum.

 Saturdays at the Ringling Museum are family fun days with story time, exploration stations, family friendly exhibition tours and more all with paid admission.